 As 2017 gets underway, Vikram Mulye, head, enterprise business group, Lenovo India shares his predictions for what 2017 holds in store for the datacenter market.
-His organisation has a strong and extensive portfolio around datacenter networking and storage, catering to both traditional and conventional IT requirements of companies.
+His organisation has a strong and extensive portfolio around data centre networking and storage, catering to both traditional and conventional IT requirements of companies.

 Business needs arising out of SMAC (social, mobile, analytics and cloud) will drive customer buying behaviour in 2017.
 Businesses today are looking to their IT organisations for near real-time analysis of data to understand their customers, buying trends, external changes and much more.
 To gain better business insights, organisations need to manage the volume, variety, and velocity of data, while applying analytics.
 Analytics is helping businesses in getting opportunities, partners and suitable customers.